agilekidz/stack/README.md

 #### Documentation

-You can read the documentation for Prettier [here](https://prettier.io/docs/en/install.html).
+The documentation for Prettier can be found [here](https://prettier.io/docs/en/install.html).

 #### Tutorials